-- POV element, whose requirements are to: - Provide an accurate representation of a real vehicle to CIB sensors, including cameras, radar and lidar. - Be resistant to damage and inflict little or no damage to the SV as a result of repeated SV-to-POV impacts. - POV delivery system whose requirements are to: - Accurately control the nominal POV speed up to 35 mph (56 km/h). - Accurately control the lateral position of the POV within the travel lane. - Allow the POV to move away from the SV after an impact occurs.
+The key requirements of the POV element are to:

+- Provide an accurate representation of a real vehicle to DBS sensors, including cameras and radar. - Be resistant to damage and inflict little or no damage to the SV as a result of repeated SV-to-POV impacts.

-The key components of the SSV system are:
+The key requirements of the POV delivery system are to: